Skip to main content

 • Contact Details: Use the contact information provided at the bottom of this Privacy Policy.

-• Responsible Person: All complaints will be considered by Matthias Bradman.
+• Responsible Person: All complaints will be considered by our Privacy Officer.

-1. Acknowledgment: We will acknowledge receipt of your complaint within 2 business days and provide you with a reference number.
+1. Acknowledgement: We will acknowledge receipt of your complaint within 2 business days and provide you with a reference number.

-2. Investigation: Our privacy team will investigate your complaint and maintain detailed records of all communications and findings.
+2. Investigation: We will investigate your complaint and maintain records of all communications and findings.
 We aim to resolve complaints within 30 business days.

-3. Resolution Communication: Communicate our findings and any actions taken within 5 business days after completing the investigation.
+3. Resolution Communication: We will communicate our findings and any actions taken within 5 business days after completing the investigation.

 4. Appeal Period: You have 14 days from receiving our resolution to request a review if you are unsatisfied.

-5. Escalation: If we cannot resolve your complaint within these timeframes, we will:
+5. Escalation: If we cannot resolve your complaint within these timeframes, we will provide a written explanation and update you on progress.

 • Complaint Documentation: All complaint documentation will be retained for 12 months following resolution.

-• Record-Keeping: Maintain detailed records of all communications and findings related to the complaint.
+• Record-Keeping: We maintain records of communications and findings related to the complaint.

-If you remain dissatisfied with the outcome, you may refer the matter to the Office of the Australian Information Commissioner.
+If you remain dissatisfied with the outcome, you may refer the matter to the Office of the Australian Information Commissioner (OAIC).

 Your Personal Information will not be disclosed to recipients outside Australia unless you expressly request us to do so.
 If you request us to transfer your Personal Information to an overseas recipient, we ensure that: